perfana/perfana-cli/README.md

     perfana init

-If no `~/.perfana` directory exists, it will be created with `perfana.conf` file that contains placeholders for key and mTLS certificates.
+If no `~/.perfana-cli` directory exists, it will be created with `perfana.yaml` file that contains placeholders for key and mTLS certificates.
 Also, defaults for `systemUnderTest`, `environment` and `workload`.
 These will be used in the commands with no explicit overrides on the command line.